raisking/ga-project-three/README.md

 # ga-project-three
-Application that keeps track of your incomes and expenses.
+Application that keeps record of your incomes and expenses.

 https://trello.com/b/Bkh50Frp/ga-project-three